dheerajk553/online-course-and-quiz-website/README.md

 python manage.py migrate
 python manage.py runserver

+Requirements
+The project uses only the necessary Python packages:
+# Django framework for building the web app
+Django>=5.2.7

+# For generating PDF certificates
+pdfkit==1.0.0
+xhtml2pdf>=0.2.5

+# For handling images (used in certificate generation)
+pillow>=11.3.0

+# To limit API requests (used in quiz or certificate endpoints)
+ratelimit>=2.2.1

+# For making HTTP requests (used in external API calls)
+requests>=2.32.5

+# Required by Django for database parsing
+sqlparse>=0.5.3

-## Project Goals
+Project Goals

-- Build a fully functional online learning platform using Django and SQLite
+Build a complete online learning platform using Django

-- Provide students with interactive lessons, quizzes, and certificates
+Allow students to learn, take quizzes, and earn certificates

-- Implement secure access control for students and admins
+Implement secure login for students and admins

-- Ensure the site is attractive, responsive, and easy to use
+Keep the UI clean, responsive, and easy to navigate

-##  Learning Reflection
+Learning Reflection

-This project helped me apply full-stack development skills in a real-world context.
-I focused on originality, academic integrity, and practical implementation.
-From backend logic to frontend design, every step was manually built and documented.
-It reflects my commitment to hands-on learning and building something that can be applied in real life.
+This project helped me apply full-stack development skills in a real-world scenario.
+I built everything manually — from backend logic to frontend design — with a focus on originality and academic integrity.
+It reflects my commitment to hands-on learning and building something practical and deployable.

+Deployment Ready

+This project is configured for deployment on PythonAnywhere.
+All static and media paths are validated, and the requirements.txt is clean and optimized for production.